-Studies in Postcolonial Literature and Theory 0.5 unit Prerequisite(s): please see Prerequisites
+Studies in Postcolonial Literature and Theory 0.5 unit Prerequisite(s): please see Prerequisites for University Study of English above

 An advanced study of an issue in postcolonial literature and theory.
 This course will cover the theoretical underpinnings and debates that inform the issue and the ways in which it is explored in literature.